 How about you?
 What are your favourite places to go hunting for heart-healthy recipes?
 Share your insights via Facebook.

-This post is an excerpt from my soon-to-be-released Sweet Spot Guide to Eating Well After a Heart Attack.
-If you want a free copy, subscribe to my weekly updates.
+This is an excerpt from The Sweet Spot Guide to Eating Well After a Heart Attack.
+Click here for a free copy.